ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 - **Test Case:** A unit test for the `WorkflowService`.
 - **Prerequisites:**
   - A test `workflows.json` file must be created that defines a main node and a separate "troubleshooting" node.
-  - The main node must contain a step with an `onFailure` action of type `execute_node`, pointing to the troubleshooting node.
+  - The main node must contain a `Block` with a `transition` that, on failure, uses an `action` of `CALL:TroubleshootingNodeName`, pointing to the troubleshooting node.
 - **Execution:**
   - The `WorkflowService` must parse this manifest.
 - **Acceptance Criteria:**
   - The service must parse the file without errors.
   - The parsed object in memory must correctly represent the defined structure, including the conditional branching logic.
-The test must assert that the `onFailure` action is correctly linked to the troubleshooting node definition.
+The test must assert that the `action` is correctly linked to the troubleshooting node definition.

 ---